Tina Eliassi-Rad

-Tina Eliassi-Rad is an American computer scientist and Professor in the Khoury College of Computer Sciences at Northeastern University.
-Her research considers the ethics of artificial intelligence and machine learning.
-She was elected Fellow of the Institute for Scientific Interchange in 2019.
+Tina Eliassi-Rad is an American computer scientist and the inaugural President Joseph E. Aoun Professor at Northeastern University.
+Her research is at the intersection of artificial intelligence (namely, data mining and machine learning), network science, and applied ethics.
+In 2023, she won the Lagrange Prize for her work on ethical approaches to artificial intelligence.

 Early life and education

 Eliassi-Rad studied computer sciences at the University of Wisconsin–Madison.
 She earned a bachelor's degree with distinction in 1993, before moving to Illinois to begin graduate program at the University of Illinois at Urbana–Champaign.
 She returned to Wisconsin for her doctoral research, where she worked on intelligent agents.
 After graduating, Eliassi-Rad joined the research team at the Lawrence Livermore National Laboratory.

 Research and career

-Eliassi-Rad joined Rutgers University as an Assistant Professor in 2010.
+Eliassi-Rad joined Rutgers University as an assistant professor in 2010.
 She moved to Northeastern University in 2016, where she was made Professor in 2020.
 She is part of the Northeastern University Network Science Institute.
 She currently teaches the honors inquiry course "Algorithms That Affect Lives."